🆕 Build and deploy Haystack pipelines with deepset Studio

-Design Haystack AI Applications Visually with deepset Studio & NVIDIA NIMs
+Design Haystack AI Applications Visually in deepset Studio with NVIDIA NIM

-In this article, we’ll take a step further by showing you how to visually design the architecture of these AI pipelines using deepset Studio, a newly released visual AI pipeline editor.
-With this tool, you can map out the entire structure of your AI workflows, from data ingestion to retrieval, while seamlessly integrating NVIDIA hosted ( NVIDIA API Catalog) or self-hosted Generative AI models powered by NVIDIA NIMs.
+In this article, we’ll take a step further by showing you how to visually design the architecture of these AI pipelines using deepset Studio, a newly released tool to visually create, deploy and test pipelines.
+With this tool, you can map out the entire structure of your AI workflows, from data ingestion to retrieval, while seamlessly integrating generative AI models accelerated by NVIDIA NIM microservices available in the NVIDIA API catalog.

 By visually building these pipelines, you’ll not only see the logical flow of your AI applications but also iterate quickly on the design before committing to code.
 Once finalized, deepset Studio allows you to export your pipeline as Python code or YAML definitions, ready to be deployed.

-By the end of this article, you’ll know how to build AI pipelines with deepset Studio while leveraging a retrieval embedding and LLM NIMs from the NVIDIA API Catalog.
-We’ll also guide you through the process of self-hosting NIMs and demonstrate how to configure them for use in deepset Studio, should you opt for a self-hosted deployment.
+By the end of this article, you’ll know how to build AI pipelines with deepset Studio while leveraging retrieval embedding and LLM NIM microservices from the NVIDIA API catalog.
+We’ll also guide you through the process of working with NIM APIs and demonstrate how to configure them for use in deepset Studio, should you opt for an on-prem deployment.

 Most AI applications are composed of many moving parts that work together to serve a final use case.
-Whether that be Retrieval Augmented Generation (RAG), preparing and embedding documents, chatting with a database or something else, we are involving different models, prompts, decision steps, preprocessors and more.
+Whether that be RAG, preparing and embedding documents, chatting with a database or something else, we are involving different models, prompts, decision steps, preprocessors and more.
 Furthermore, committing to the final design can also often involve multiple stakeholders.

 A visual layer representing the logical flow of the application helps us reason about the application within a simple interface that’s easy to decipher.
 It also helps with quick iterations with a diverse set of stakeholders.

-Now we will see how we can visually create these pipelines using deepset Studio (for which you can join the waitlist here), the new visual pipeline editor that allows you to design, build, and export these pipelines within a drag-and-drop UI.
-For each step that requires a Generative AI model, such as an embedding model or LLM generator, we will use NVIDIA-hosted models on the API Catalog.
-Finally, we will show how to self-host Generative AI models with NVIDIA NIMs.
+Now we will see how we can visually create these pipelines using deepset Studio (for which you can sign up here), the new development environment for Haystack that allows you to design, build, deploy, and run these pipelines within a drag-and-drop UI.
+For each step that requires a generative AI model, such as an embedding model or LLM generator, we will use NVIDIA-hosted models on the NVIDIA API catalog.
+Finally, we will show how to self-host generative AI models with NVIDIA NIM.

-NVIDIA Inference Microservices (NIMs) is a suite of containerized microservices built to optimize the inference of cutting-edge AI models.
+NVIDIA NIM, part of the NVIDIA AI Enterprise software platform, is a suite of containerized microservices built to optimize the inference of AI models.
 These containers incorporate various components to efficiently serve AI models and expose them through standard APIs.
-The models are optimized using either TensorRT or TensorRT-LLM (depending on the model type), utilizing techniques such as quantization, model partitioning, optimized kernels/runtimes, and dynamic or continuous batching.
+The models are optimized using either NVIDIA TensorRT or NVIDIA TensorRT-LLM (depending on the model type), utilizing techniques such as quantization, model partitioning, optimized kernels/runtimes, and dynamic or continuous batching.
 This allows for further performance tuning to maximize efficiency.

-NVIDIA provides LLM NIMs dedicated to most popular LLM models as well as retrieval-specific NIMs such as text embedding and reranking AI models.
-Developers can easily get started with NVIDIA NIMs through the NVIDIA-hosted API Catalog by generating a free API key, or by self-hosting the NIMs in their own environment by pulling NIM containers, available through the NVIDIA Developer Program for research and testing purposes.
+NIM microservices are available for popular AI foundation models, including LLM community models and retrieval-specific text embedding and reranking AI models.
+Developers can easily get started with NVIDIA NIM through the NVIDIA API catalog by generating a free API key, or by downloading and deploying NIM microservice containers in their own environment.

 Building a RAG Application with deepset Studio